The Dream That Won't Let Go

 "You always run."

-His words hit me like a punch to the gut.
+His words hit me hard.

-Because deep down, I knew he wasn’t.
+I wanted to deny it, but deep down, I knew he was right.

 The Confrontation